headwindz/headwindz.run/articles/Make a simple custom EventEmitter.md

 ## Thoughts

-Recently I have been reading the book [Async Javascript](https://github.com/n0ruSh/the-art-of-reading/blob/master/javascript/Async%20Javascript/Async%20JavaScript.pdf) about JS asynchronicity and JS event is one of the useful solutions to the problem.
+Recently I have been reading the book [Async JavaScript](https://github.com/n0ruSh/the-art-of-reading/blob/master/javascript/Async%20Javascript/Async%20JavaScript.pdf) about JS asynchronicity and JS event is one of the useful solutions to the problem.
 To get a deeper understanding of how events work, I create a custom EventEmitter which constains most of the working functionalities of [Node EventEmitter](https://nodejs.org/api/events.html).
 The [source code](https://github.com/n0ruSh/the-art-of-reading/blob/master/javascript/Async%20Javascript/event.js) is no more than 60 lines.

 ## General ideas

-The general ideas is to have an object (*this.handlers*) to hold the mapping from event name(type: string) to its associated listeners/handlers(type: Array\<Function\>).
+The general idea is to have an object (*this.handlers*) to hold the mapping from event name(type: string) to its associated listeners/handlers(type: Array\<Function\>).
 When each event is triggerd, walk through the associated listeners/handlers and execute them.

 ```javascript
 class Emitter {